Menu

 panel of women leaders

 In December 2023, the Berry Good Food Foundation held its 12th Future Thought Leaders Panel: Generation Regeneration: Women Forging Change, featuring women farmers, winemakers and community builders at the forefront of the regenerative food movement.
-The discussion covers conservation, biodiversity, soil health, carbon reduction and more—all which can ultimately lead to a healthier food system, food security and a balanced economy for generations to come.
+The discussion covered conservation, biodiversity, soil health, carbon reduction and more—all which can ultimately lead to a healthier food system, food security and a balanced economy for generations to come.

 headshot of Lesley Kroupa